Name and type of organisation: LifeSpring Ministries (registered charity no. 1122435)

 We recommended the charity ensure that any future fundraising campaigns are fully compliant with the code, so that donors are not misled, and that fundraising materials make donors aware of any potential risks.
 We also recommended the charity ensure it includes a statement to confirm what will happen to donations if a fundraising target is either not met or exceeded.
 We noted the charity now has a complaints policy and we recommend the charity continues to update this, where necessary.

+The charity accepted our recommendations.
 We asked the charity to write to us within two months of our final report to update us on the actions taken in response to our final decision.